Introduction

 Conclusion

+The question of whether antibiotics can replace root canal treatment is one that many patients understandably ask.
 While antibiotics are valuable medicines that play a supportive role in managing dental infections, they cannot address the source of infection that lies within the tooth itself.
 Root canal treatment remains the established clinical approach for removing infected pulp tissue, preserving natural teeth, and resolving dental infections at their origin.
-If you're experiencing symptoms of a tooth infection, seeking professional dental advice is one of the most important steps you can take.
-Book an emergency dental appointment at our London clinic for prompt assessment and guidance.